Someone once said, “historians first learn to write on the walls.”

 This statement is most accurate for the ruins of Pompeii, located at the foothills of Mount Vesuvius near Rome.

-In 79 A.D.
-Mt Vesuvius had erupted, destroying the whole town of Pompeii and killing around ten thousand people.
+In 79 A.D., Mt Vesuvius erupted, destroying the whole town of Pompeii and killing around ten thousand people.

-One of the first things that struck the excavators is the graffiti on the Pompeii houses’ walls.
+One of the first things that struck the excavators was graffiti on the walls of the Pompeii houses.

-Now that it has become a tourist destination welcoming 2.5 Million visitors annually, the travelers look forward to the graffiti as well.
+Now that it has become a tourist destination welcoming 2.5 Million visitors annually, travelers also look forward to the graffiti.

-There are two kinds of graffiti on the walls of Pompeii’s houses and other establishments – electoral propaganda or general graffiti.
+There are two kinds of graffiti on Pompeii’s houses and other establishments – electoral propaganda and general graffiti.

 We can further categorize General graffiti as philosophies of life (sometimes poetic!) or offending scrawls and insults.